KohKoh-Nut/Cpp-Calculator/README.md

 # Calculator
 A project for a scientific calculator.
-Do anything you want with it
+Do anything you want with it.